 Usually, the varieties grown at Alexandra Farms are carefully selected from the wide world of roses that were initially bred to grow in a garden.
 They are tested and cultivated using special techniques to make sure they will perform well as cut flowers.

 It’s a different story with a family of roses from Germany that provided some of Alexandra Farms’ first successful varieties.
 These were specifically bred as cut-flower varieties that could be grown outdoors rather than in greenhouses—hence, they also had the shape and other characteristics of garden roses.
 From the renowned breeder, Rosen Tantau, they are known as Freiland roses, Freiland meaning simply “outdoors.”

 Alabaster, Ashley, Piano and Pink Piano all belong to this group.
 One is named for the imposing Habsburg ruler (and mother of Marie Antoinette), Mariatheresia; Baronesse is her darker sister.

 Westerners may associate Japan more readily with cherry blossoms or chrysanthemums.
 But Japan has its native roses as well, and a robust tradition of hybridizing from the beginning of the Meiji period on.

 The Japanese passion for natural beauty is well known, along with a penchant for painstaking attention to detail.
 In Japan, most flower farms are small, family-run affairs.
-It is not uncommon there that growers try to find or develop their own unique varieties, looking for a way to stand out from the crowd.
+It is not uncommon for growers to try to find or develop their own unique varieties, looking for a way to stand out from the crowd.

-The eight-member Princess collection ranges from Princess Aiko, a bright peach with outer petals in creamy coral, to Princess Suki, a distinctly spherical rose with overlapping vanilla petals enclosed within a cherry-colored cup.
+The eight-member Princess collection ranges in color from bright peach to white to bright green.
 Three different breeders have joined to create the collection.